DanielPDWalker/Pokemon-Seaborn-Exploration/README.md

-# pokemon-plotly
+# pokemon-seabornexploration
-Learning plotly with pokemon!
+Seaborn and Pokemon!